Is It Illegal to Record Conversations with My Boss or Coworkers?

 If the conversation between the parties is confidential or if parties have a "reasonable expectation" of privacy, then recording the conversation without permission or consent can be a breach of that privacy and will unlikely be allowed as evidence in court.

 How is a Reasonable Expectation of Privacy Defined?

 While every situation is different, in general, people do not have a reasonable expectation of privacy if they are talking in a public place where others might overhear them or if they are told that the conversation is being recorded.
 On the other hand, co-workers probably have a reasonable expectation of confidentiality in conversations that occur in a private office or another location where other people cannot overhear them.

-What if there is a Zoom call and the videorecording light is on?
-You can probably record this conversation.
+If you are in a Zoom call where the video recording function is turned on, you can probably record this conversation.
 If someone from your employer is recording you, you probably can record the call on your phone.

 Secret recording of a private conversation in California is a misdemeanor crime.
 If you are convicted of secretly recording a private conversation you can be sentenced to up to a year in jail and fined up to $2,500 per recording.
 The person who was recorded can also sue you for $5,000 per recording or the damages that they suffered as a result of the recording.

 Recordings that violate the law also may be inadmissible in your case, meaning you may not be able to introduce them to support your claims.
 By recording your boss, you are putting yourself at legal risk with no guarantee it will help you in litigation.

 What Should I Do If I Want to Record at Work?